bjornjorgensen/jlpyk8s/README.md

-You can also add a nother ingress the sparkui
+You can also add another ingress to sparkui
 THIS IS NOT SAFE!

 ![pv nfs](screenshots/ingress_sparkui.png)